 - Plush pile: approximately 0.8"(2cm)

-- Color palette: salmon pink, yellow ochre, coral, sandstone, tan, graphite gray
+- Color palette: coral, yellow ochre, walnut brown

 - These rugs are prized for their expressive design and construction.
 Their freeform edges meander and wiggle, unbound by constrictions of mass production.